awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-formatting.md

 ## Formatting explicit impressions<a name="data-prep-including-explicit-impressions"></a>

 If you use the [User\-Personalization](native-recipe-new-item-USER_PERSONALIZATION.md) recipe, you can record and upload impressions data\.
 Impressions are lists of items that were visible to a user when they interacted with \(for example, clicked or watched\) a particular item\.
 To upload impressions data in a bulk data import, you manually record each item ID, separating the values with a vertical bar, '\|', character as part of your historical interactions data\.
+The vertical bar character counts towards the 1000 character limit for impressions data\.
 For more information on impressions data, see [Impressions data](interactions-datasets.md#interactions-impressions-data)\.

 The following is a short excerpt from an Interactions dataset that includes explicit impressions in the `IMPRESSION` column\.